 CARBON DIOXIDE CAPTURE PILOT PLANT DESIGN

 The client, a detail engineering company, was contracted by the ultimate client, a power plant technology provider, to design a CO2 capture pilot plant.
-The ultimate client had developed a new process for capturing CO2 emissions from flue gas streams in power plants and needed to design and build a demonstration plant (pilot plant) to prove their technology.
+The ultimate client had developed a new process for capturing CO2 emissions from flue gas streams in power plants using ammonia (NH3) and needed to design and build a demonstration plant (pilot plant) to prove their technology.
 Process Engineering Associates, LLC (PROCESS) was contracted by the client to handle the process engineering portions of the project encompassing design, procurement, installation, and startup activities.
 Major tasks involved in this project included:

 - P&ID development and generation.

 - Equipment detailed specification and data sheet preparation for all equipment in the CO2 capture portion of the pilot plant.
 This equipment included packed bed columns, cooling towers, chiller, tanks, hydrocyclone, gas cooler, plate and frame heat exchangers, pumps, and fans.